 Control Group

 Control participants received usual stroke rehabilitation.
-In addition, after baseline assessment and randomisation, a portfolio of work produced by previous participants of the Tayside CEI was provided to them, with details of available community programmes for post-discharge participation.
+To maintain participants’ interest in the study and reflect usual practice within those units, after baseline assessment and randomisation, a portfolio of work produced by previous participants of the Tayside CEI was provided to the control group, which provided details of available community programmes for post-discharge participation.
 At final outcome assessment, study researchers discussed options for participation in community art programmes.

 Measures and measurement instruments

-Measures at Abaseline included age, gender, stroke type (ischaemic/haemorrhagic) and side , as well as the .
-Other descriptive variables were:
+Measures at baseline included age, gender, stroke type (ischaemic/haemorrhagic) and side , as well as the Barthel Index 22; Montreal Cognitive Assessment 26 ; NIH Stroke Scale 27; Edinburgh Handedness Inventory 28; Communication: Aphasia Severity Rating Scale 29

-Functional independence: Barthel Index 22

-Cognition: Montreal Cognitive Assessment 26

-Stroke impairment: NIH Stroke Scale 27

-Handedness: Edinburgh Handedness Inventory 28

-Communication: Aphasia Severity Rating Scale 29

-including rationale for selection are provided in the trial protocol19.
-Our early workexamined Consultation with stroke survivors led to our final final choice of measures for evaluation in this feasibility study.
-Detailed scoring and psychometric properties are described in the trial protocol 30. , based on how important the outcome was judged to be, and on how accessible survivors judged the measures to be.
-All measures had established validity and reliability.
-The earlier qualitative study 17,19 indicated that the Stroke Impact Scale questionnaire 31 was was likely to be a relevant primary outcome measure.
-It measures stroke related 32.
-We examined,17,20.
-Items ares Indicative secondary outcome measures were:
+Our qualitative work suggested art participation may foster positive resources that contribute to wellbeing.
+Secondary outcome measures examined positive or negative psychological dispositions rather than absence or presence of clinical disorders such as anxiety and depression.
+Consultation with stroke survivors led to our final choice of outcome measures for evaluation in this feasibility study.
+Detailed scoring and psychometric properties are described in the trial protocol 30.

+The Stroke Impact Scale questionnaire 31 was selected as a potential primary outcome measure.
+It measures stroke related quality of life 32.
+We examined Emotion, Hand Function, Communication and Social Participation, given those domains were relevant from our earlier work17,20.
+Items are rated on a five-point Likert scale indicating difficulty completing the item.
+Summative scores for domains range from 0 to 100.

-Mood: Positive and Negative Affect Scale3033dThe focus on positive affect reflects and the potential impact of art; Iare scored , higher scores indicate higher .
-Scores on range from 10 to 50for use in Self-estee.
+The Positive and Negative Affect Schedule33 (PANAS) measured emotional wellbeing.
+The focus on positive affect reflects our definition of wellbeing and the potential impact of art.
+Positive affect represents pleasurable engagement and includes emotions such as enthusiasm and alertness.
+Negative affect is characterised by subjective distress and un-pleasurable engagement.
+Items are scored on a five-point scale [1-5], higher scores indicate higher emotion.
+Total scores range from 10 to 50.
+The scale has high validity and reliability for use in rehabilitation.

-Our study and others indicated that a may enhance self-esteem14The Self-esteeVisual Analogue Self-esteem Scale34 was developed for people with aphasia, and was accessible to our participantsV are ratedof 1-5Itemprovidingbetween andControl 17The stroke specific Recovery Locus of Control Scale assessed this domain35. measuring relating toDegree of control is rated between 1 and 5Summed items indicate s, 9 minimum and
+Our study and others indicated that art participation may enhance self-esteem14.
+The Visual Analogue Self-esteem Scale34 was developed for people with aphasia, and was accessible to our participants.
+Visually represented constructs are rated on a scale of 1-5.
+Item responses are summed providing a total score between 10 and 50.

+Control over recovery was indicated as a positive benefit of art participation 17.
+The stroke specific Recovery Locus of Control Scale assessed this domain35.
+It is a nine-item scale measuring internal and external control beliefs relating to recovery.
+Degree of control is rated between 1 and 5.
+Summed items indicate strength of internal control, with 9 indicating minimum and 45 maximum.

-Hope 36The Hope: Trait Hope Scale33 reflects hof ing, an outcome that was attributed to art participation in our previous study17. .
-Pathway focuses on routes to ; focuses on The domains of the measure captured mechanisms, suggested in our previous study, through which art participation might provide hope.
+Hope predicts recovery after stroke36.
+The Trait Hope Scale reflects hope of achieving broader life goals, an outcome that was attributed to art participation in our previous study17.
+It is a 12-item measure with four item subscales of agency and pathway.
+Pathway focuses on routes to achievement of goals; and agency focuses on motivation and confidence to achieve them.
+Items are scored on a four-point Likert scale.
+The domains of the measure captured mechanisms, suggested in our previous study, through which art participation might provide hope.

-General self-efficacy: Aappeared to to achieve-andrehabilitation s14,17, TGeneral Self-Efficacy Scale37ingconfidence to deal life are ed 1-4 and to a total of is
+General self-efficacy: Art making appeared to develop confidence to achieve art-specific goal achievement and personal rehabilitation goals14,17.
+To capture general confidence we included the General Self-Efficacy Scale37, a 10-item scale assessing confidence to deal with life demands.
+Responses are scored 1-4 and summed to a total of 40, indicating maximum self-efficacy.
+The scale is widely used with stroke populations.